3+3 BA/JD Admissions

 - complete all graduation requirements except for the 27 law units needed for the BA in Law by the end of your junior year;

-- earn an overall cumulative GPA of 3.3 or higher; and apply any time during your junior year with a minimum overall 3.3 GPA and LSAT score.
+- earn an overall cumulative GPA of 3.3 or higher; and apply any time during your junior year with a minimum overall 3.3 GPA and either a GRE score or an LSAT score.

 Meeting the minimum requirements to apply through the 3+3 program does not ensure admission.
 All admission decisions are based upon a holistic assessment of all application materials submitted.
 If admitted, 3+3 students will start as first year law students at the beginning of what would have been their senior year.
 Unsuccessful applicants will complete their undergraduate degree in law as seniors, and may apply to law school following the usual timeline and procedures.
 For more information on 3+3 degree requirements, sample 4-year plans, and making an appointment with the Academic Advisor for Law, see the 3+3 program website.

 Upon admission, applicants will be required to submit their official transcripts, at their own cost, directly to the Law School Admission Council.